Skip to main content

 • shape (Polygon): The shape of the perimeter.

-• angleOffset (Number): The angle offset of the perimeter.
+• angleOffset (Number): Offset the shape by this angle, specified in radians.
 Defaults to 0.

 • bodyOffset (Vector): The offset of the perimeter from the body.
 Defaults to @(0,0).